AyozeJesus/template-node/README.md

 - `POST /user/login`: Logs in to the platform.

 - `GET /user/:id`: Gets information about a user by their ID.

-### Events

-- `POST /meetups`: Creates a new meetup.

-- `GET /meetups`: Gets a list of all meetups.

-- `GET /meetup/:id`: Gets details of a meetup by its ID.

-- `PUT /meetup/:id`: Updates any parameter of a meetup by its ID.

-- `DELETE /meetup/:id`: Deletes a meetup by its ID.

-- `PUT /meetups/:id/updateAttendeesCount`: Updates the attendance counter of a meetup by its ID.

 ## Run Tests